 In our example, we needed to establish Requirements Traceability.
 So that is the problem you are trying to solve.
 Tools like JIRA and ReQtest provide exceptional requirements traceability.

-Narrow down your tools search to those that plug most (if not all) holes uncovered by the review.
+Narrow down your requirements management tools search to those that plug most (if not all) holes uncovered by the review.

 The fundamental features that your requirements management tool should cover: